hughesdy/ABCD-NDV-CBC/README.md

 ## makingHeatmaps.r
 This script shows how the main heatmaps were created (see Figure 2a for an example).
 The example shown here is for baseline data.
 #### ----------------------------------------------------

+## commonfactorGWAS_NDV.R
+This script generates summary statistics for the commonfactor NDV.
+The GenomicSEM site has a wonderful explanation + tutorial for more information: https://github.com/GenomicSEM/GenomicSEM
+#### ----------------------------------------------------

+## userspecGWAS_NDV.R
+This script generates summary statistics for the userspec NDV (aka correlated factor model).
+#### ----------------------------------------------------

+## write_userspecGWAS_scripts.sh
+This is a bash script that chunks the summary statistics into even parts so that you can submit each to a compute cluster; an example code of how you would submit the outputs of "write_userspecGWAS_scripts.sh" can be found in "submit_userspecGWAS_scripts_slurm.sh".
+This script takes 3 arguments: l, s, o.

+-l and -s will specify the path to the ldsc and sumstats (respectively) output from 'userspecGWAS_NDV.R' i.e., the 2 instances where saveRDS is called. -o will specify the output directory for the final chunks of the summary statistics.
+IMPORTANTLY, the output directory should already be created AND should have three folders within names 'f1', 'f2', and 'f3'.
+If you are running your own version of this with more or less than 3 factors, you'll have to change that part of this script.

+An example of a call would be:
+      bash write_userspecGWAS_scripts.sh -l path/to/ldsc -s path/to/sumstats -o path/to/where/final/rscripts/will/live

+Of note, this same logic can be applied to the commonfactor model to make generation of summary statistics more efficient/quick
+#### ----------------------------------------------------

+## submit_userspecGWAS_scripts_slurm.sh
+As noted above, this script is just an example of how you could submit your auto-generated Rscripts from "write_userspecGWAS_scripts.sh".
+If you happen to be from Martinos (shout out Martinos), this example is formatted for slurm so you'll need minimum editing :)
+#### ----------------------------------------------------

 I am always in awe of reading others' scripts when they are well-commented.
 Comments are a pillar of reproducible science!
 I am always trying to improve, so if you have suggestions please share.
 Feel free to reach out to me with any questions about the scripts: hughesdy@g.ucla.edu